Ready to share?

 To keep our platform accessible and inclusive:

-• OWH cannot promote events without a livestream or online access.
+We only promote events that offer a livestream or other form of online access.

 Your team